After a century of silence, the story of the Tulsa Race Massacre will be shared with the nation.

 Upon entering Greenwood Rising’s lobby, visitors peer through windows into the district’s past that morph into contemporary views of the same place, evoking critical thought about progress in the community.

 This section explores the early placemaking of Greenwood — how and why the African American community came to this place, the struggles they faced, and the ways in which they succeeded in building this vibrant and wealthy community, even in the face of systemic racial oppression.

 Life in Greenwood Through the Lens of a Barbershop

-Visitors are immersed in a barber shop / beauty salon environment offering personal encounters with early entrepreneurs and the emotional stories of their triumphs.
-Barbers and hairdressers relay stories of past customers and their businesses, explaining the history of Greenwood and instilling community values into the visitor as reflected in the oral histories of hard work and success.
+A period barbershop comes to life with holographic barbers who engage the visitors with the hopes, dreams, and activity of folks in early Greenwood.
+Barbers relay stories of past customers and their businesses, explaining the history of Greenwood and instilling community values into the visitor as reflected in the oral histories of hard work and success.

 1921 Tulsa Race Massacre

 This exhibit brings to life the horrors of the 1921 Tulsa Race Massacre, immersing visitors in the minute-by-minute accounts from survivors and memories from descendants.
 Told from the perspective of survivors, the humanity and despair frames the photographs of crumbling businesses and burning homes that witnessed the destruction of a thriving African American community.
 First person accounts taken from interviews with survivors like Eddie Faye Gates weave together the black experience of the Massacre.